Edited By : Renée Deveney

 Ozempic and Eye Health

-Changes in vision may occur while taking Ozempic.
-These include blurred vision, macular complications and worsening symptoms of diabetic retinopathy.
-Novo Nordisk advises patients to report any changes to their healthcare provider immediately.
+Vision changes may occur while taking Ozempic.
+These include blurred vision, macular complications and worsening symptoms of diabetic retinopathy (retina damage leading to vision loss).
+Novo Nordisk advises patients to report any changes to their health care provider immediately.

 Ozempic and Acute Kidney Injury

-Acute kidney disease is a potentially serious Ozempic side effect.
+Acute kidney disease is a potentially severe Ozempic side effect.
 Monitoring kidney function can identify problems early to avoid organ damage.

 Ozempic and Gallbladder Disease